PhilJay/MPAndroidChart/README.md

 [**MPAndroidChart**](https://github.com/PhilJay/MPAndroidChart) :zap: is a powerful & easy to use chart library for Android.
 It runs on [API level 8](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#ApiLevels) and upwards.

-As an additional feature, this library allows cross-platform development between Android and iOS as an iOS version of this library is also available: [**ios-charts**](https://github.com/danielgindi/ios-charts) :zap:.
+As an additional feature, this library allows cross-platform development between Android and iOS as an iOS version of this library is also available: [**ios-charts**](https://github.com/danielgindi/ios-charts) :zap:

 Are you using this library?
 Let me know about it and I will add your project to the [**references**](https://github.com/PhilJay/MPAndroidChart/wiki/References).

 Spread the word
 -----

-If you like this library, please tell others about it :two_hearts:
+If you like this library, please tell others about it :two_hearts: :two_hearts:

 <a href="https://twitter.com/intent/tweet?text=Check%20out%20the%20awesome%20MPAndroidChart%20library%20on%20Github:%20https://github.com/PhilJay/MPAndroidChart" target="_blank" title="share to twitter" style="width:100%"><img src="https://github.com/PhilJay/MPAndroidChart/blob/master/design/twitter_icon.png" title="Share on Twitter" width="35" height=35 />
 <a href="https://plus.google.com/share?url=https://github.com/PhilJay/MPAndroidChart" target="_blank" title="share to twitter" style="width:100%"><img src="https://github.com/PhilJay/MPAndroidChart/blob/master/design/googleplus_icon.png" title="Share on Google+" width="35" height=35 />